 This is one of the biggest mistakes which is mostly made by beginner singers.
 Beginner singers do not know yet how their diaphragm impacts the quality of their voice.
 I have a couple of tutorials on my site for diaphragmatic breathing so you should probably check them out.

 A lot of singers force themselves way too much, for some reason some singers think that the more they force themselves the better they will be, the problem is that this isn’t bodybuilding and your voice doesn’t work like that.
-As a beginner singer you will force yourself, in the beginning, no matter what you sing, this is normal as your voice is not used to singing, but you shouldn’t constantly forcing yourself.
+As a beginner singer, you will force yourself, in the beginning, no matter what you sing, this is normal as your voice is not used to singing, but you shouldn’t constantly force yourself.

 You would be amazed how many singers do not take care of their vocal cords, not just beginner singers but established singers are also guilty of this.
 If you are planning to have a career in singing then you are basing all your cards on one thing, your vocal cords.
 Not taking care of them is a big mistake and a lot of singers find out the hard way.
-The problem with vocal cords is that they are extremely limited on how much they can heal, so take care of them, they are your musical instrument.
+The problem with vocal cords is that they are extremely limited in how much they can heal, so take care of them, they are your musical instrument.

 A lot of singers upload a couple of videos of themselves singing and they hope that someone will discover them and give them their deserved break.
 The truth is that if you want to be a singer then you have to go after success and not wait and hope to get lucky.
 If you want to be a doctor, you will go to university and you won’t stay at home hoping someone comes and makes you a doctor, the same principle applies to singing as well so start going to auditions.

 Although this isn’t related to singing but it can still impact how you are perceived as a singer.
-I have been to hundreds of auditions, and let me tell you that most judges are looking for an easy-going personality.
+I have been to hundreds of auditions, and let me tell you that most judges are looking for an easygoing personality.
 Confidence is also a big bonus, but if you have a bad attitude then your voice doesn’t matter.
 The companies which make singing auditions are looking for singers with which they can work, and your personality can say a lot about how easy it is to work with you.